pskenny/pkspkms/README.md

 **PK**'**S** **P**ersonal **K**nowledge **M**anagement **S**ystem

-A program that provides a single user API and command-line export tool for a zettlekasten style personal knowledge management directory.
+A program that provides a single user HTTP API and command-line export tool for a Zettelkasten style personal knowledge management directory.

 ## Build And Run

 Make sure you have Maven and JDK 17 installed and running correctly.
 The following commands use the example directory in this repo (`test/data/example`), you can try it out on your own data by replacing that value with your own directory.
 For reference:

 ```text
 test/data/example